Acceptance Rate for UCLA – Introduction

 What is the UCLA acceptance rate?

 In addition, the acceptance rate for UCLA varies between the different colleges on campus.
 The School of Music, for example, has a college acceptance rate of around 20%.
-However, the college acceptance rates for the Schools of Architecture and Performing Arts are both less than 5%.
-In addition, the UCLA School of Engineering, its second largest college, only accepts 8% of students.
-For this reason, students in these disciplines may have a harder time with how to get into UCLA than students in the College of Letters and Science, which has a 13% UCLA acceptance rate.
+However, the college acceptance rate for the School of the Arts and Architecture is 5%.
+In addition, the UCLA School of Engineering, its second-largest college, only accepts 6% of students.
+For this reason, students in these disciplines may have a harder time with how to get into UCLA than students in the College of Letters and Science, which has a 10% UCLA acceptance rate.

 Demystifying college acceptance rates